 “You are how you move,” or should it be, “You are how you don’t move?”

 Our body is our soul’s last attempt to get us to listen.
-The pain you feel, your aching back, your sore feet, your “hunched over the computer” posture, and your sucked-in cell phone body positioning are slowly changing your interactions with life and are negatively affecting your overall health and well-being.
+The pain you feel, your aching back, your sore feet, your “hunched over the computer” posture, and your sucked-in cell phone body positioning slowly change your interactions with life and negatively affect your overall health and well-being.

 The truth is, how we do some things is often how we do most things.
 So, stop for a moment and assess your posture, your positioning, and your breathing.
 Ask yourself if this is how you want to be presented to the world.
 Is this a posture that screams five-star general ready to take on the next task, or are you more like Quasimodo anticipating yet another bag to be thrown on your aching back?